myzub/real-time-chat/README.md

-# real-time-chat with auth and firebase
+# real-time-chat with auth, firebase, material UI

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).